belijzajac/belijzajac.github.io/content/post/outperforming-rayon-with-openmp.md

 ## What’s all the fuss about?

-For my Blockchain Technologies course, we had two teams competing against each other to produce the fastest Rust library for kzg commitments.
+For the Blockchain Technologies course, we had two teams competing against each other to produce the fastest Rust library for kzg commitments.
 Both of us were using the same backend, that is, [blst](https://github.com/supranational/blst) (implemented in assembly but had direct bindings for Rust and C).
 The first team,  [blst-from-scratch](https://github.com/sifraitech/kzg/tree/main/blst-from-scratch), was using the said Rust bindings to produce an interface closer to [c-kzg](https://github.com/benjaminion/c-kzg), whereas the [ckzg](https://github.com/sifraitech/kzg/tree/main/ckzg) team, which I was part of, was responsible for porting the latter over to Rust.

 ## Choosing the right tool for the job

-It's kind of obvious for Rust programmers to pick `Rayon` out of the box because there aren't any other viable options  for writing parallel code, except for `std::thread` but who wants to manually create and manage threads when there exists simpler solutions, anyway?
-I had to make a decision which technique to go by:
+It's kind of obvious for Rust programmers to pick `Rayon` out of the box because there aren't any other viable options for writing parallel code, except for `std::thread`s, but who wants to manually create and manage threads when simpler solutions exist, anyway?
+I had to make a decision on which technique to go by:

 * Use `pthread`s manually
 * Some random guy's threadpool library from GitHub with the most stars